How To Choose the Right Ecommerce KPI to Track in 2024

 • Average order value (AOV): This is a key ecommerce metric that tells you the average amount a customer spends per order.
 A higher AOV signifies increased customer engagement and a boost to your bottom line.

-• Customer lifetime value (CLV): This metric looks beyond a single purchase.
+• Customer lifetime value (CLV): Customer lifetime value looks beyond a single purchase.
 It estimates the total revenue a customer brings to your business throughout their relationship with your brand.
 Understanding the long-term value of each customer helps guide your marketing and retention strategies.

 • Cost per acquisition (CPA): This metric reveals how much you spend to acquire a new customer.
 Imagine you spend $10 on a social media ad campaign that brings in 5 new customers.
 Your CPA would be $2 per customer.
 Optimizing your marketing efforts can help lower your CPA.
 A lower CPA means more efficient customer acquisition.